zappee/docker-images/oracle-java-8/README.md

 # Oracle Java 8 Docker Image

 ## 1) Image description
-This image is based on `oraclelinux:7-slim` image.
+This image is based on `oraclelinux:7-slim` image and can only be used as a base image of another images.
+I use this image as a base image of the Remal WebLogic images.

 The following tools have been installed in this image:
 * Apache Maven